jpulakka/nordpool_diff/README.md

 2. Copy the `nordpool_diff` folder to HA `<config_dir>/custom_components/nordpool_diff/`
 3. Restart HA.
 (Skipping restarting before modifying configuration would give "Integration 'nordpool_diff' not found" error message from the configuration.)

+## Configuration

-4. Add the following to your `configuration.yaml` file:
+1. Add the following to your `configuration.yaml` file:

     ```yaml
     sensor: